andikra/ALPS-Ver/README.md

 - Put both models on the file path specified in the Helperclass.cs

-- Run the console application.
+- Run the console application "ALPS Verifiication".
 The results for the verification will be displayed in the console.

 # Working so far (Update 30.06.2022):
 General:
 - Importing and loading OWL files
-- Create Tuple pairs of each element (specifying_element/implementing_element)
+- Create Tuple pairs of each element (specifying_element/implementing_element) and return them to main method

 SID Verification:
 - SID Subject Implementation Check